Weevarv2.0

 Once activated, a vertical dock appears with the following controls:

-• Overview (O) : open the session summary tray
+• Overview (O): open the session summary tray

-• Prompt (P) : generate or refresh the prompt for the current session
+• Prompt (P): generate or refresh the prompt for the current session

-• Redo (R) : re-apply a reverted move
+• Redo (R): re-apply a reverted change

-• Delete (D) : clear all session changes and selection
+• Delete (D): clear all session changes and selection

-• Settings : open the settings tray (target tool, prompt style)
+• Settings: open the settings tray (target tool, prompt style)

-• Close (Esc) : collapse the overlay
+• Close (Esc): collapse the overlay

 Each tool button shows a tooltip with its keyboard shortcut.